It's a cold day across North Carolina, but it's not nearly as cold as it was on this date 40 years ago.

-One of the coldest arctic outbreaks on record for the eastern United States arrived in the Carolinas during the second half of Jan.
-1985.
-That sent temperatures to below zero for much of the state on the morning of January 21, 1985.
+One of the coldest arctic outbreaks on record for the eastern United States arrived in the Carolinas during the second half of January 1985.
+That sent temperatures below zero for much of the state on the morning of Jan.
+21, 1985.

 Several locations in the state recorded their all-time coldest temperatures.
 That includes Mount Mitchell, which measured the coldest temperature ever recorded in the state.